IGY Launches Savannah Harbor Marina Development, Expanding IGY Marinas' Best-In-Class Global Network

 IGY SAVANNAH HARBOR MARINA WILL OFFER 100 BERTHS, FILLING AN IMPORTANT MARKET NEED ON THE US EAST COAST AND ADDING IGY'S 23RD MARINA DESTINATION!
 The opportunity to develop and operate IGY Savannah Harbor Marina means we will deliver the highest levels of service to our global clientele in this incredible destination.”

-- Steve English, President IGY MarinasNEW YORK, NEW YORK, UNITED STATES, February 12, 2024 /EINPresswire / -- Today, Island Global Yachting (IGY Marinas) announces the development of a new marina in the heart of Savannah, Georgia.
+- Steve English, President IGY MarinasSAVANNAH, GEORGIA, UNITED STATES, February 13, 2024 /EINPresswire / -- Today, Island Global Yachting (IGY Marinas) announces the development of a new marina in the heart of Savannah, Georgia.
 Branded IGY Savannah Harbor Marina and developed in partnership with Savannah Harbor Partners LLC, the destination will, upon completion in the Spring of 2025, feature 100 berths for vessels of all sizes, including over 1,000 linear feet to accommodate deep draft superyachts.
 Located just 5 miles from the Intracoastal Waterway and with no air draft or depth restrictions on the Savannah River, it is an ideal stopover point for both cruisers and transiting superyachts.

 IGY Savannah Harbor Marina's central location on Hutchinson Island offers easy access to the city center just across the Savannah River and is a quick ferry ride away from the charming Savannah Historic District.
 The marina will offer sweeping views of the Savannah skyline and will be part of the Savannah Harbor mixed-use development, conveniently located next to the Savannah Convention Center and Westin Hotel.
 The Savannah Harbor development features the recently completed Emma James apartments by Woodfield Development, in addition to a park, restaurants and retail shops.
 A signature waterfront restaurant is planned, and the Club at Savannah Harbor golf course and spa is located just steps away.
 With the Savannah International Airport and local FBOs only 25 minutes away, daily flights are available to many of the top destinations in the US and Canada.